-Do I still indulge in the occasional vegan Boston cream donut and coconut milk ice cream sundae?
+Do I still indulge in the occasional vegan Boston cream donut or dairy-free ice cream sundae?
 Sure.
 Will I still eat a vegan pizza made with Daiya cheese or throw a Great Harvest Veggie Burger in the toaster oven when I realize I'm hungry, but haven't planned ahead?
 Yes.
 Do I think that it would be easier to achieve and maintain my ideal weight and vibrant health on a low-fat raw vegan diet?
 Absolutely.
 But I am comfortable where I am right now: eating thoughtfully, compassionately, sustainably, and deliciously.
-My meals at home are predominantly low-fat, made primarily of whole ingredients, and sacrifice nothing when it comes to taste.
+My meals at home are predominantly low-fat, made primarily with whole-food ingredients, and I sacrifice nothing when it comes to taste.

 Now that I no longer build my own diet around convenience foods, do I still think that anyone can adopt a vegan diet overnight and be happy, satisfied, and satiated doing it?
 You betcha!
 My clients are proof-positive that this is true.
 And I am very confident that even as my personal food choices continue to evolve, I will continue to inspire and delight the palates of food-lovers who come to me in search of the next great vegan meal.

-As an author, speaker, and certified health coach, I've had the honor of teaching people from all over the world just how delicious eating vegan can be.
+As an author, speaker, and certified integrative nutrition health coach, I've had the honor of teaching people from all over the world just how nourishing, healing, and delicious eating vegan can be.
 Thank heavens, eating compassionately and sustainably is an idea that is finally catching on.
 Please join me in exploring nature's bounty of green cuisine!

 It is a joy for me to share exciting new foods, books, recipes, and products with you.
 Unless I believe that a person or business has misrepresented their products, services, or themselves in some way, I find negative reviews to be counter-productive to my mission of sharing delicious vegan discoveries with my readers.
 I realize that everyone's taste buds are different.
 What I think tastes awful, someone else might find delectable.
 Therefore, I only write about the things that I love.